32) Father = Absolute Authority

 The ancient definition of father was not exclusively or even essentially sperm donor, or even head of a family, but absolute authority within a social group.

-- “Jabal was the father of such as dwell in tents, and of such as have cattle.”
+• “Jabal was the father of such as dwell in tents, and of such as have cattle.”
+Think primary food providers, like the ranchers in the American West

-- David and the captains of the host separated to the service of the sons of Asaph [their father], and of Heman, and of Jeduthun, who should prophesy with harps, with psalteries, and with cymbals…to give thanks and to praise the LORD.
+• ‘Jubal: he was the father of all such as handle the harp and organ.
+(Genesis 4:20-22) the sons of Asaph, and of Heman, and of Jeduthun, who should prophesy with harps, with psalteries, and with cymbals…to give thanks and to praise the LORD.
 (I Chronicles 25:1-3)

 The quintessential meaning of fatherhood was authority over life and death.
-The father’s authority began in the smallest social group with

 If this sounds barbaric, consider how common it is for parents to terminate a child’s life in modern American society.
 One in five pregnancies – 20% – ended in abortion in 2020,

-The status of the mother, be she wife, concubine, or harlot did not determine the legitimacy of a child, only acceptance by the father into his family – not only during his own lifetime, but after his death through designated inheritance.
-We see this played out in detail in the life of Abram.
+The status of the mother, be she wife, concubine, or harlot did not determine the legitimacy of a child, only acceptance by the father into his family –

 And just so, in this legal cultural process, was Jesus acknowledged by Joseph despite being conceived by Mary prior to having intercourse with him, and bequeathed his inheritance as the son of David, rightful King of Israel.